 The Year of Culinary Travel?

 Travel trend predictions for 2013 are here.
 And while culinary tourism has been on the rise for the last decade, foodie-focused trips now seem to be at the forefront of people’s minds and wish lists when it comes to where to travel next.
-In fact, a recent article in Budget Travel called out culinary tourism as a top travel trend for 2013.
+In fact, an article in Budget Travel called out culinary tourism as a top travel trend for 2013.

 So what exactly is culinary tourism?
 Imagine yourself on a walking tour of lively Buenos Aires, where you eat your way through the city while having one-on-one conversations with some of the top chefs in the region.
 Or perhaps you’ll find your way to a farm in New Zealand where you’ll spend a week experiencing rural life on a full-scale sheep ranch or vineyard.
 Culinary travel is learning about an area’s culture and history through hands-on food adventures.